benjamine/tempera/README.md

     $('#placeholder').tempera('forms/contact-me', data);
 ```

-All functions exposed by template AMD modules are added to template cache, finally if the template is still not found in the cache, the template is requested individually with next strategy.
+All functions exposed by template AMD modules (```templates: true```) are added to template cache, finally if the template is still not found in the cache, the template is requested individually with next strategy.

 ### 3. Ajax individual templates